changdaeoh/changdaeoh.github.io/_pages/about.md

 I'm a M.S. student at <a href="https://mlai.yonsei.ac.kr/" style="color: #009B8B; text-decoration:none">**Machine Learning and Artificial Intelligence (MLAI) lab**</a> in UOS/Yonsei, under the supervision of <a href="https://scholar.google.com/citations?user=wc_MQkoAAAAJ&hl=ko&oi=ao" style="color: #009B8B; text-decoration:none">**Prof. Jiyoung Jung**</a> (adviser) and <a href="https://scholar.google.com/citations?user=HWxRii4AAAAJ&hl=ko&oi=ao" style="color: #009B8B; text-decoration:none">**Prof. Kyungwoo Song**</a> (co-adviser).

 For real-world AI applications, I think robustness, reliability, and multimodality are crucial to our intelligence system.
-To this end, I've been working on a robust adaptation of large-scale models, multimodal representation learning, and model debiasing and calibration.
+To this end, I've been working on a robust adaptation of foundation models, multimodal representation learning, and model debiasing & calibration.
 Topics of interest:
-- Robust Adaptation of Large-scale Models
+- Robust and Efficient Adaptation of Foundation Models
 - Debiased Representation Learning
 - Multimodal Learning